248nonny/248nonny.github.io/Projects/DSP-EG/_posts/2025-04-21-Bare-Metal-Setup.md

 code/dev environment for this post (and the project at large I suppose).
 The (shortened) commit hash at the time of writing was `9178bc6`.

+The Raspberry Pi Zero 2 W usually runs Linux.
+This is not an ideal platform to create real-time, low-latency digital guitar effects since the OS's scheduler makes timing guiarantees basically nonexistent, and it also adds elements of uncertainty to the concurrency of the code (ideally we want to control exactly what happens in each of the 4 cores, but with the scheduler such control is difficult if not impossible).

+The solution to this is usually to use a microcontroller of sorts, but I couldn't find anything that matches the Zero 2 W's specs for it's price (~$23 CAD).
+So, the solution: write the code in Rust for ***bare metal execution!*** This post will go over the basic setup I went through in order to get code running bare-metal on the Zero 2 W.

 I ordered a couple of Raspberry Pi Zero 2 Ws from [Digikey](https://www.digikey.ca/en/products/detail/raspberry-pi/SC1176/15298147), which cost about $22 CAD a piece.
 I also got some